 - Eyeglass compatibility – Rubber or roll-up eyecups, with 15 mm minimum eye relief.
 If you wear glasses, this can be one of the most important considerations.
-Make sure the pair you select easily accommodate the glasses you are wearing.
+Make sure the pair you select easily accommodates the glasses you are wearing.
 This is one area in which more expensive binoculars excel.

-Clay Taylor, with Swarovski Optics, was kind enough to share some additional thoughts on the selection of bird watching binoculars.
+Clay Taylor, with Swarovski Optics, was kind enough to share some additional thoughts on the selection of bird-watching binoculars.